Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2022-06-23-breaking-barriers.md

 ## What I worked on

-I was the main programmer on this update, and I am very proud oh the accessibility options we were able to bring to the game.
+I was the main programmer on this update, and I am very proud of the accessibility options we were able to bring to the game.

 Before starting the development of the update, we [opened a conversation with the _Dead Cells_ community](https://twitter.com/motiontwin/status/1483059164901433345), and gathered as much feedback as we could, allowing us to get an extensive list of potential features, that we sorted by relevance and difficulty of implementation.

-We had two major guidelines that we tried to follow as close as possible during development: **add as many features as possible** and make them **as customizable as possible**.
+We had two major guidelines that we followed closely during development: **add as many features as we could** and make them **as customizable as possible**.
 If a feature could help at least one person, then it was worth looking into.

 As development continued, we reached out to [AbleGamers](https://ablegamers.org/) and organized a test panel with them.
-They gave us very valuable feedback that we applied as thoroughly as possible, and it helped us correct some things that we missed.
+They gave us very valuable feedback that we applied thoroughly, and it helped us correct some things that we missed.

 ### Input options